ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 			:class: longtable
 			:file: BuildEnergyUse.csv
 			:header-rows: 1
-			:widths: 46 18 36
+			:widths: 44 18 38

 .. option:: Code

 	:Description:
-		Code linking to SUEWS_SiteSelect.txt for paved surfaces (Code_Paved), buildings (Code_Bldgs) and bare soil surfaces (Code_BSoil).
-Value of integer is arbitrary but must match codes specified in SUEWS_SiteSelect.txt.
-Code linking to SUEWS_SiteSelect.txt for evergreen trees and shrubs (Code_EveTr), deciduous trees and shrubs (Code_DecTr) and grass surfaces (Code_Grass).
-Value of integer is arbitrary but must match codes specified in SUEWS_SiteSelect.txt.
-Code linking to SUEWS_SiteSelect.txt for water surfaces (Code_Water).
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
-Code linking to SUEWS_SiteSelect.txt for snow surfaces (SnowCode).
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
+		Code linking to `SUEWS_SiteSelect.txt` for paved surfaces (Code_Paved), buildings (Code_Bldgs) and bare soil surfaces (Code_BSoil).
+Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
+Code linking to `SUEWS_SiteSelect.txt` for evergreen trees and shrubs (Code_EveTr), deciduous trees and shrubs (Code_DecTr) and grass surfaces (Code_Grass).
+Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
+Code linking to `SUEWS_SiteSelect.txt` for water surfaces (Code_Water).
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
+Code linking to `SUEWS_SiteSelect.txt` for snow surfaces (SnowCode).
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
 Code linking to the SoilTypeCode column in SUEWS_NonVeg.txt (for Paved, Bldgs and BSoil surfaces) and SUEWS_Veg.txt (for EveTr, DecTr and Grass surfaces).
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
-Code linking to the CondCode column in SUEWS_SiteSelect.txt .
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
-Code linking to the AnthropogenicCode column in SUEWS_SiteSelect.txt .
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
-Code linking to [[#SUEWS_SiteSelect.txt|SUEWS_SiteSelect.txt] for irrigation modelling (IrrigationCode).
-Value of integer is arbitrary but must match codes specified in SUEWS_SiteSelect.txt.
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
+Code linking to the CondCode column in `SUEWS_SiteSelect.txt` .
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
+Code linking to the AnthropogenicCode column in `SUEWS_SiteSelect.txt` .
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
+Code linking to `SUEWS_SiteSelect.txt` for irrigation modelling (IrrigationCode).
+Value of integer is arbitrary but must match codes specified in `SUEWS_SiteSelect.txt`.
 Code linking to the OHMCode_SummerWet, OHMCode_SummerDry, OHMCode_WinterWet and OHMCode_WinterDry columns in SUEWS_NonVeg.txt, SUEWS_Veg,txt, SUEWS_Water.txt and SUEWS_Snow.txt files.
-Value of integer is arbitrary but must match code specified in SUEWS_SiteSelect.txt.
-For buildings and paved surfaces, set to zero if there is more than one ESTM class per grid and the codes and surface fractions specified in SUEWS_SiteSelect.txt will be used instead.
+Value of integer is arbitrary but must match code specified in `SUEWS_SiteSelect.txt`.
+For buildings and paved surfaces, set to zero if there is more than one ESTM class per grid and the codes and surface fractions specified in `SUEWS_SiteSelect.txt` will be used instead.

 	:Configuration:
 		.. csv-table::
 			:class: longtable
 			:file: Code.csv
 			:header-rows: 1
-			:widths: 46 18 36
+			:widths: 44 18 38

 .. option:: Code_Bldgs